 Chief Administrative Officer - Women and Infants, Psychiatric and Ophthalmology Services

-As chief administrative officer (CAO) for women and infants, and psychiatric and ophthalmology services for UC San Diego Health, Marie Webber provides executive leadership over all clinical and ambulatory operations for the departments of Reproductive Medicine, Psychiatry and Ophthalmology, along with the Neonatal Intensive Care Unit.
+As chief administrative officer (CAO) for women and infants, and psychiatric and ophthalmology services for UC San Diego Health, Marie Webber provides executive leadership over all clinical and ambulatory operations for the departments of Obstetrics, Gynecology, and Reproductive Sciences, Psychiatry and Ophthalmology, along with the Neonatal Intensive Care Unit.

 Ms. Webber is responsible for ensuring that the quality, efficiency and continuity of services meet the needs of patients, physicians and staff.
 As part of her clinical and ambulatory operations responsibilities, she is responsible for operating budget, revenue/expenses and financial performance; budgetary and administrative oversight of clerical, nursing, technical and support staff in the outpatient clinics; strategic planning, program growth and business development; capital investment planning and recommendations; delivery and monitoring of clinical quality; and improving patient flow, experience and satisfaction for each clinical service and department.